manthey/agent-reformat/README.md

 | `AR043` | Underscore (private)  | Strip underscores from methods in **non-exported classes**.               |
 | `AR044` | Underscore (private)  | Strip single leading underscores from **non-exported nested functions**.  |

 The **AR00x** rules strip single leading underscores from identifiers regardless of export status.
-These are safe for application code or when you know the file isn't a library with an explicit public API.
+These are safe for application code that isn't a library with an explicit public API.

 The **AR04x** rules only strip single leading underscores from identifiers that are **not exported** via `__all__` or have public exposure.
-This is preferred for libraries where you want to signal what functions, methods, and variables are official or quasi-hidden.
+This is preferred for libraries to signal what functions, methods, and variables are official or quasi-hidden.

+The rationale behind the **AR01x** rules is directly from PEP8: "Use blank lines in functions, sparingly, to indicate logical sections.".
+Coding agents clearly do know what the word "sparingly" means.
+For logical sections, indents, outdents, and comments already indicate this, and having gaps between every statement becomes meaningless.

 ### Default Behavior